-International Emissions Trading (IET) is like an emissions trading system for rich countries, which received units (AAUs - for Assigned Amount Units) that could be sold to other rich countries.
+International Emissions Trading (IET) is like an emissions trading system for rich countries, which received units (AAUs - for Assigned Amount Units) that could be sold to other rich countries (e.g. Australia, Germany, France, UK ...).
 However, IET was not effective because too many units were distributed under it, i.e. national targets under the Kyoto Protocol were very weak.